Mandatory Hunter Education

 Modified Longbow Authorization

-New legislation has repealed the ‘Modified Archer Permit’ and replaced it with the ‘Modified Longbow Authorization.’
-This authorization allows qualified sportsmen and sportswomen to hunt big or small game with a bow that is equipped with a mechanical device to hold it in a drawn and cocked position.
-This authorization does not allow the use of a crossbow.
+This authorization allows qualified people to hunt big or small game with a legal bow that is equipped with a device to hold it in a drawn and cocked position.
+It does not allow for the use of a crossbow.

-To qualify for a Modified Longbow Authorization, a sportsman must be permanently or temporarily physically disabled and unable to draw and hold a bow.
-For more information write to the Special Licenses Unit or visit our website, www.dec.ny.gov/permits/25018.html.
+To qualify for a Modified Longbow Authorization, a person must be permanently physically unable to draw and hold a legal bow.

 Modified Crossbow Permit

-This permit allows qualified people to hunt big or small game with a crossbow that has been specifically modified with a device that only allows it to be discharged (fired) by means of a breath tube.
-This permit does not allow the use of an unmodified crossbow.
+This permit allows qualified people to hunt big or small game during bowhunting season with a crossbow that has been specifically modified with a device that only allows it to be discharged (fired) by means of a breath tube.
+This permit does not allow the use of an unmodified crossbow in place of a bow for the entire bow season.

 To qualify for a Modified Crossbow Permit, a person must be permanently physically unable to hold or draw a legal bow or to fire a legal bow that has been modified to hold and release the string.